symeta/dw-prototyping/README.md

 - the same job is completed in 5.489 seconds via athena, with data stored as csv
 - the same job is complted in 2 minutes via emr serverless hive application
 - athena query is easier to be orchestrated than emr serverless hive application
+- cost wise, athena is more cost-performant than emr serverless hive application

 As a result, it is recommended:
 - to use parquet to store data;
-- to leverage on athena as the data warehouse tiering engine from a performance and ease-of-operation perspective.
+- to leverage on athena as the data warehouse tiering engine from a cost, performance as well as ease-of-operation perspective.

-Cost analysis TBW.

 ## appendix: DolphinScheduler pseudo cluster installation guidance